Think you should leave Britney alone? Think again.

 Just as this Facebook picture of Barbara Eden as Jeannie is the perfect ”like button bait“, your videos must both attract traffic, and keep it.
 It’s not always easy.
 No less a media expert than Chris Brogan struggles with the issue.

 A lot goes into video production.
 It starts with knowing your audience, what they want to see, and what you want them to see.
-When I was on CBS Television’s Up To The Minute as The Computer Answer Guy, I never looked at the camera because the pieces I did with Anchor Nanette Hansen were designed to look like interviews even though Nanette knew nothing about the subjects we discussed.
+When I was on CBS Television’s Up To The Minute as The Computer Answer Guy, I never looked at the camera because the pieces I did with Anchor Nanette Hansen were designed to play like informed interviews—even though Nanette knew nothing about the subjects we discussed.
 Literally, she did those pieces cold (I, on the other hand, would spend about 18 hours producing six minutes of video).

 Hmmmm.